dkhairkar/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 #### Introduction to QFN-48 Package, chip, pads, core, die and IPs

-Systems in the electronic industry comprise of processing, software, storage and external interface components.
+* Systems in the electronic industry comprise of processing, software, storage and external interface components.
 In a system all of these sub components would work together to form one central processing system.
 At the center of this system is a chip.
-For example, Arduino board (highlighted part is chip).
+For example, This is a typical electroc board, Arduino board (highlighted part is a chip).
 ![Arduino board](https://github.com/user-attachments/assets/9ab077bc-5821-4465-b371-93d523bd1df1)
+* If we want to design a particular board, it can be described with the help of this block diagram.
+At the center is a processor along with the interfaces.
 ![Block_Diagram](https://github.com/user-attachments/assets/e19018ff-870e-447b-9e9f-121543013da8)
+* #### Package

 ### LAB